ezogabine (Oral route)

 Ezogabine is used together with other medicines to control partial seizures (convulsions) in the treatment of epilepsy.

 Ezogabine belongs to a class of medicines called anticonvulsants.
 It acts in the brain to prevent seizures.
-However, ezogabine cannot cure epilepsy and will only work to control seizures for as long as you continue to take it.
+However, ezogabine cannot cure epilepsy and will only work to control seizures as long as you continue to take it.

 ezogabine is available only with your doctor's prescription.